acbhaskar1/git-basics/SecondSample.md

-created file to learn pull
+created file to learn pull.
+after pull updated and pussed this changes.